cylc/cylc-admin/docs/dec-workshop-agenda.md

 already been made in a few areas (e.g. to use Vue.js for the GUI).
 We can consider coding and demoing at any point if time allows.

-Main discussion points are noted below; see [Cylc 8 Roadmap](cylc-8-roadmap) for more detail.
+Main discussion points are noted below.
+For the technical topics see [Cylc 8 Roadmap](cylc-8-roadmap) - and the other references above - for more detail.

 ### Monday
 - __Morning__